argonautproject/questionnaire/source/pages/guidance.md

 #### Usage
 {:.no_toc}

+Fetching a *single* Questionnaire:

-Fetching a Questionnaire based on its id:
+- based on its id:

 `GET [base]/Questionnaire/[id]`

-Fetching a Questionnaire based on its uri (note the QuestionnaireResponse uses teh uri to reference the assessment upon which it is based):
+- based on its uri (note the QuestionnaireResponse uses the uri to reference the assessment upon which it is based):

 `GET [base]/Questionnaire?url=[uri]`

-Searching for a Questionnaire based on its title (the supplied parameter can  equals or starts with the title ):
+- based on its title (the supplied parameter can  equals or starts with the title ):

 `GET [base]/Questionnaire?title=[title]`

+-  based on its title and version:

+`GET [base]/Questionnaire?title=[title]$version=[version]``

-Searching for all the active Questionnaires:
+Searching for *all* the active Questionnaires:

 `GET [base]/Questionnaire?status=active`

-Searching for a Questionnaire based on its title and version:
+Searching for a *collection* of Questionnaires based on context-type and context-value(think category):

-`GET [base]/Questionnaire?title=[title]$version=[version]``
+`GET [base]/Questionnaire?context-code=[code]&context-value=[value]`

 {% include examplebutton.html example="example-step2" %}